IvanCoelho10/kickstarter-analysis/README.md

 ## Analysis and Challenges

-My main challenge was how to add the functions of each column and how to read the Plot area and outliers.
+My main challenge was how to add the functions of each column and how to read the Plot area and outliers, through Canvas I was able to identify and make a better reading about the topic.

 ![2021-08-28 (2)](https://user-images.githubusercontent.com/87731897/131226620-d6d33ced-7aee-4a7e-b4df-8d03740610ed.png)